Kane fires Spurs into Champions League as Chelsea"s charge falters

 Toure was an inspirational figure in City's first two title wins of a free-spending era under Sheikh Mansour's ownership.

-Leroy Sane bagged a hat-trick of assists for City as Danilo opened the scoring before Claudio Bravo showed why replacing the Chilean with Ederson in goal has been a major factor in City's upturn this season.
+"Thank you for being such a wonderful team-mate," City captain Vincent Kompany told Toure.

-Bravo was caught in no-man's land as he rushed from his goal to try and clear but allowed Davy Propper to cross for Leonardo Ulloa to head into an unguarded goal.
+"If there is ever going to be a legend at this club it is this man."

-However, Bernardo Silva quickly restored City's lead before Sane again provided the inspiration for Fernandinho to seal a record-breaking three points 18 minutes from time.
+Leroy Sane bagged a hat-trick of assists for City as Danilo, Bernardo Silva and Fernandinho found the net.

 Arsene Wenger's penultimate game in charge of Arsenal ended in depressingly familiar fashion as the 10-man Gunners were defeated 3-1 at Leicester.